Say you have an array consisting of objects. And you want to order that array by one of the properties of these objects.

 yarn add mobx mobx-react

-Create your store by creating file src/stores/uiStore.tsx
+Create your store by creating file src/stores/uiStore.tsx.

 This will be one of the stores you can use.
 You can create as many stores as you want.